Rileythedreamer/Eventhub/README.md

 - **django-celery-beat** – to manage periodic tasks with Celery.
 - **Redis** – used as the message broker for Celery (required only if scheduled tasks are enabled).
 - **SQLite** – default database for development (`db.sqlite3`).
-### Depndencies for Partially Implemented features :
+### Dependencies for Partially Implemented features :
 - **Haystack** – to provide search functionality.
 - **Whoosh** – search engine backend for Haystack (currently disabled, kept for future improvements).
 - **PayPal SDK** (`paypal.standard.ipn`, `paypal.standard.forms`) – for handling payments.